Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: Introduction

 \item \textbf{Continuous polarisation measurement.} A domain-adapted BERT stance classifier (BERT-Reddit; macro F1~$= 0.555$) provides per-comment stance labels; these are aggregated via a continuous polarity metric that captures the full opinion spectrum beyond the three discrete categories.

-\item \textbf{Behavioural findings.} (a)~Future stance prediction is fundamentally confounded by selection bias in user retention: once accounted for, opinion change among persistent users is minimal. (b)~Echo chambers are quantifiably dominant: nearly 40\% of user--period interactions occur between like-minded individuals. (c)~Persistent users are entrenched: SHAP analysis identifies current polarity as the dominant predictor of future polarity, with echo-chamber immersion as the secondary signal. (d)~Richer models cannot overcome this ceiling: augmenting activity features with stance triads, a graph attention network, or sequential models yields negligible gains, because self-selection sets a predictive boundary for network topology. \end{enumerate}
+\item \textbf{Behavioural findings.} (a)~Future stance prediction is fundamentally confounded by selection bias in user retention: who returns is governed by engagement, not stance: models condition on a non-representative, highly-engaged minority. (b)~Echo chambers are quantifiably dominant: nearly 40\% of user--period interactions occur between like-minded individuals. (c)~Among persistent users, opinion is stable: SHAP analysis identifies current polarity as the dominant predictor of future polarity, with echo-chamber immersion as the secondary signal. (d)~Richer models cannot overcome this ceiling: augmenting activity features with stance triads, a graph attention network, or sequential models yields negligible gains, because self-selection sets a predictive boundary for network topology. \end{enumerate}